OlenaDen/llandudno-art-club/README.md

 ### Features Left to Implement

+- Create a logo of the club.
 - Pricing for the classes and birthday parties will be included soon.
 - The club also has an idea for the future to sell art created by the members (children and adults) if anyone is interested.
 - Separate page for the members to log in and view photos, club members' events, blogs.
-- Make the web-site bi-lingual English/Welsh
+- Make the web-site bi-lingual English/Welsh.

 ## Testing